php-fig/fig-standards/proposed/container-meta.md

 existing containers that have additional optional parameters.
 PHP allows an implementation to offer more parameters as long as they are optional, because the implementation *does* satisfy the interface.

-Early drafts of the spec (and [the container-interop spec](https://github.com/container-interop/container-interop/blob/master/docs/ContainerInterface.md)) stated that:
+Difference with container-interop: [The container-interop spec](https://github.com/container-interop/container-interop/blob/master/docs/ContainerInterface.md) stated that:

 > While `ContainerInterface` only defines one mandatory parameter in `get()`, implementations MAY accept additional optional parameters.

-This sentence was removed because:
+This sentence was removed from PSR-11 because:

 - It is something that stems from OO principles in PHP, so this is not directly related to PSR-11
 - We do not want to encourage implementors to add additional parameters as we recommend coding against the interface and not the implementation

 Yet, some implementations have extra optional parameters; that's technically legal.
-Such implementations are compatible with PSR-11.
+Such implementations are compatible with PSR-11. [[6]](#link_get_optional_parameters)

-This issue has been discussed in [container-interop's issue #6](https://github.com/container-interop/container-interop/issues/6) and on [PHP-FIG mailing list](https://groups.google.com/forum/#!topic/php-fig/zY6FAG4-oz8).

 ### 7.2.
 Type of the `$id` parameter